tom-seddon/acorn_mos_disassembly/docs/refresh.md

 ### retain sideways RAM on power-on reset (3.50 only)

-MOS 3.50 erase sideways RAM if it detects a power-on reset.
+MOS 3.50 erases sideways RAM if it detects a power-on reset.
 This is now configurable.

 `*CONFIGURE SRWIPE` (shown as `SRAM Wipe` in the `*STATUS` output),